ZuzannaNogala/WeibullTestComparison/README.md

 - `newton_alg.R`: Implements the Newton-Raphson algorithm to estimate the parameters of the Weibull distribution - $\lambda$ (scale parameter) and $\theta$ (shape parameter).
-- `test_form.R`: Generates the values of the aforementioned tests.
+- `test_form.R`: Generates the values of the aforementioned tests without Krit test.
 - `Quantiles_generator_uncens.R`: Contains all the necessary methods to generate quantiles for full samples.
 - `powers_uncens.R`:Uses a `foreach` loop to generate the power of tests